Dear Colleagues and Friends,

 I’m thrilled to share that, after devoting much of the past seven years of my chairmanship to designing, fundraising and monitoring construction, the new Nuclear Engineering Laboratory (NEL) was completed this spring.
 In April, a standing-room-only crowd of over 140 celebrated the opening with a ribbon-cutting and dedication.

-The Department’s sponsored research has climbed to an all-time high, tripling to $21 million over the past 10 years, and we have hired seven of the country’s best faculty in as many years.
+The Department’s externally-sponsored and internal research has climbed to an all-time high, tripling to $24 million over the past 10 years, and we have hired seven of the country’s best faculty in as many years.
 Our graduates are the leaders and best in the nuclear field, with Michigan NERS alumni playing key roles at national laboratories and in industry and academia.
 Our faculty and students continue to win many College, national and international awards and honors in recognition of their fine work.

 To find the next NERS department chair, Dean Gallimore has announced the formation of a search committee: Professors Zhong He (committee chair), John Foster, Kimberlee Kearfott, Brian Kiedrowski, Lumin Wang, Duncan Steel (Electrical and Computer Engineering, outside member) and James Duderstadt (advisory member).
 Please feel free to contact Professor He or another member of the committee if you would like to nominate potential candidates.